 The ACL is the baseline Load used by the NYISO for measuring the amount of Load reduction that a SCR enrolled in the NYISO's SCR program can provide during a specific Capability Period.
 An ACL is calculated by the NYISO for each SCR, except those SCRs that are eligible to enroll with a Provisional ACL, in accordance with Section 5.12.11.1.1 of the NYISO Services Tariff.
 An increase to the ACL may be reported in accordance with Section 5.12.11.1.5 of the NYISO Services Tariff and Section 4.12.4.3.1 of this ICAP Manual.
-A decrease to the ACL is required to be reported in accordance with Section 5.12.11.1.3 of the NYISO Services Tariff and Sections 4.3.3 and 4.12.4.3.2 of this ICAP Manual.
+A decrease to the ACL is required to be reported in accordance with Section 5.12.11.1.3 of the NYISO Services Tariff and Section 5.12.11.1.

 The NYISO will post to its website, and import into the DRIS, the top 40 NYCA peak Load hours for the Prior Equivalent Capability Period for each Load Zone ninety (90) days prior to the beginning of the Capability Period for which the ACL will be in effect.
 RIPs shall only report metered hourly Load consumed by the SCR that is supplied by the NYS Transmission System and/or the distribution system when uploading metered data into the DRIS for calculating or verifying an ACL.
 Any Load supported by generation produced from a Local Generator, other behind-the-meter generator, or other supply resource located behind the SCR's meter operating during the Capability Period SCR Peak Load Zone Hours, may not be added to the metered Load values submitted.
-In instances where the metered Load captures both the energy provided from the NYS Transmission System and/or distribution system with the energy provided by a Local Generator, other behind-the-meter generator, or other supply resource located behind the SCR's meter, the total amount of supply from behind-the-meter sources shall be netted out of the metered Load data submitted to the NYISO for calculating or verifying an ACL.
+In instances where the metered Load captures both the energy provided from the NYS Transmission System and/or distribution system with the energy provided by a Local Generator, other behind-the-meter sources shall be netted out of the metered Load data submitted to the NYISO for calculating or verifying an ACL.